strrindx#

 Finds the index of one string within another string.
 Searches from the end of the string to the beginning.

-- start (scalar) – the starting point of the search in where for an occurrence of what. where will be searched from this point backward for what.
+start (scalar) – the starting point of the search in haystack for an occurrence of needle. haystack will be searched from this point backward for needle.
+Default is the end of the string

 A negative value for start causes the search to begin at the end of the